Betty Klimenko: Personal life

 She is married to Daniel Klimenko with whom she has one child.
 Klimenko has two children from a previous marriage that lasted five years from 1981 to 1986.
 She was made a Member of the Order of Australia in the 2022 Queen's Birthday Honours "for significant service to motorsport, and to charitable organisations".

+Net worth

+As of May 2025 the Australian Financial Review estimated Klimenko's net worth as A$3.10 billion as published in the 2025 Rich List, held jointly with her half-sister, Monica Saunders-Weinberg, and their family.
+Klimenko and Saunders-Weinberg first appeared in the 2019 Rich List.

 Personality

 Klimenko is a non-comfortist; Jane Cadzow of The Age noted "She swears, she smokes, she has a lot of tattoos."
-Described as "Outspoken and unapologetic" by Autosport's Andrew van Leeuwen, she is popular in Australian motorsport for "her very personal brand of fan engagement plays very well indeed with the fans" according to DailySportsCar's Graham Goodwin.
+Described as "…outspoken and unapologetic…" by Autosport, she is popular in Australian motorsport for "…her very personal brand of fan engagement plays very well indeed with the fans…" according to DailySportsCar.